catsoften/The-Powder-Toy/Wiki/elements/random-elements.md

+## BOWR (Bowserinator)
+A more destructive version of SING (or less), generates MAX heat, MAX pressure, MAX gravity, fusion, and lightning.
+And eats particles.

 ## SHPO
 Shampoo, evaporates into water vapor at 100 C. Cures VIRS.
 Will clean any deco color, and reset ALL properties (except temp) back to the original defaults.
 If a particle has a Create function, it will be called too.
 SHPO will make bubbles and slowly dissolve powders.